What Does a Facilities Manager Do?

-Between the rise of Millennials entering the workforce, the impending retirement of Baby Boomers, technological growth, and energy efficiency initiatives, there are many moving parts in running a successful business.
-Executives look to their Facilities Manager to develop a workspace that meets these growing needs while still realizing a growing bottom-line.
+Facilities Managers are responsible for making sure that buildings and their services meet the needs of the people who work in them.
+Executives look to their Facilities Manager to develop a workspace that meets the growing needs of their employees while still realizing a growing bottom-line.
 These evolving needs shift almost daily, making the Facilities Management profession both unique and influential.

-Contemporary FM titles are as diverse as the duties they are charged with, oftentimes varying based on company size, industry and principal goals.
+Contemporary Facilities Manager (FM) titles are as diverse as the duties they are charged with, oftentimes varying based on company size, industry and principal goals.
 There are currently more than 7,000 titles within this unique industry.
 One thing remains constant, however, regardless of your particular position--there is no better time to enter the Facilities Management industry.

 “Facility management, as a profession, is a recession-proof profession.
 If organizations are not expending their physical assets in good economic times, they are maintaining their existing physical assets in bad economic times.
 Therefore, all organizations that have physical assets must hire facility managers.” --Jeffrey W. Rogers, Ph.D. from Rochester Institute of Technology